Vaccine Policy and Hiring Information for Job Seekers

 Why do we have a caregiver vaccination policy in place?

 This policy aims to prevent and control the spread of COVID-19 transmission to workforce members, our vulnerable patient population, and the community.
 Vaccination is one of the most effective preventive measures available against COVID-19.

 To whom does the policy apply?

-Subject to state law requirements, the policy applies to all workforce members, including employees, caregivers, volunteers, trainees, interns, medical staff, students, independent contractors, vendors, and all other individuals working at the facility whether or not they are paid by or under the direct control of the facility.
+The policy applies to all workforce members, including employees, caregivers, volunteers, trainees, interns, medical staff, students, independent contractors, vendors, and all other individuals working at the facility, whether or not they are paid by or under the direct control of the facility.

-Which vaccines will meet Providence’s COVID-19 vaccination policy?
+Which vaccines will meet our COVID-19 vaccination policy?

 What if I lost my COVID-19 vaccination card/record?

 You can retrieve a copy of your immunization from your state immunization registry.
 Please note: this may take weeks, so this process should be initiated immediately.

 According to the CDC, “COVID-19 spreads more easily than flu.
 Efforts to maximize the proportion of people in the United States who are up to date with their COVID-19 vaccines remain critical to reducing the risk of severe COVID-19 illness and death.”

 Thank you for your partnership in ensuring the health and safety of our caregivers and patients.